GVasing/DEV-Assessment-1/Notes.md

 - ~~Fix About and Skills pages when on Projects page~~ ✓
 - Include images of mentioned projects
 - More text for Portfolio project
+- Make Projects page mobile/tablet frienldy

 CONTACT PAGE:
 - ~~Fix About and Skills pages when on Contact page~~ ✓
+- Make Contact page mobile/tablet friendly.

+**MOBILE**

+HOME:
+-

+ABOUT:
+-

+SKILLS:
+-

+PROJECTS:
+-

+CONTACT:
+- Heading reduces
+- Contact form format remains, size reduces though, and positioning changes by becoming central.
+- Phone No. and Email address go.
+Unless they are replaced with icons in footer.
+Phone icon pressed sends you to phone app on your mobile, and Email icon pressed sends you to newly open email ready to be composed.
+- Searchbar goes.
+- Arrow pointing up enters.
+- Add bouncing animation to arrow.
+- Name, Year, and Copyright symbol goes.

 - Mention all the languages and soft skills listed on the coder academy website for the course in your 'Skills' page.
 Also, mention work history and the relevant transferable skills you've learnt from it.
 ![Screenshot of section of site](C8A2E89E-3B99-4CC5-A237-A3BD5922E99D.png)